felixarntz/options-definitely/readme.txt

 2. PHP code to create the options page above

 == Changelog ==

+= 0.6.0 =
+* Added: a new action is available to easily enqueue scripts on specific settings pages only
+* Enhanced: the plugin can now easily be used as a must-use plugin or as a library in any plugin or theme

 = 0.5.1 =
 * Fixed: critical issue in `wpod_get_options()`